xerolinux/XeroHub/content/posts/waydroid-guide/index.md

 1. Waydroid only works in a Wayland session manager, so make sure you are in that session.

-2. Second you will need the necessary Binder modules
+2. Second you will need the necessary binder modules

 ```Bash
 paru -S binder_linux-dkms